-- The main refinements operated on the PP/9806 are: - "Smartcard product" is refined into "Secure IC based product" to emphasize the packaging independence of the TOE, - The product life-cycle is refined to include industrial parameters such as the delivery phase and the sites where the life-cycle processes are performed, - The SFR applicable to phase 3 are refined to be applicable to the logical phases TEST and ISSUER configurations. - 192 PP/9806 refinements are indicated with type setting text as indicated here, original text being typeset as indicated here.
+196 The main refinements operated on the PP/9806 are:

+- "Smartcard product" is refined into "Secure IC based product" to emphasize the packaging independence of the TOE, - The SFR applicable to phase 3 are refined to be applicable to the logical phases TEST and ISSUER configurations. - 197 PP/9806 refinements are indicated with type setting text as indicated here, original text being typeset as indicated here.
 Deleted parts are [as indicated here].
-Text originating in AUG is typeset as indicated here. - The main refinements operated on the BSI-PP-002-2001 are: - The definition of "Test Features" in the Limited capabilities (FMT_LIM.1) policy, - Addition #1: "Support of Cipher Schemes" from AUG, - Addition #4: "Area based Memory Access Control" from AUG, - Refinement of assurance requirements. - BSI-PP-002-2001 refinements are indicated with type setting text as indicated here, original text being typeset as indicated here.
+Text originating in AUG is typeset as indicated here. - 198 The main refinements operated on the BSI-PP-002-2001 are: - The definition of "Test Features" in the Limited capabilities (FMT_LIM.1) policy, - Addition #1: "Support of Cipher Schemes" from AUG, - Addition #4: "Area based Memory Access Control" from AUG, - Refinement of assurance requirements. - 199 BSI-PP-002-2001 refinements are indicated with type setting text as indicated here, original text being typeset as indicated here.
 Deleted parts are [as indicated here].
 Text originating in AUG is typeset as indicated here.